devilhtc/personal-website-do/README.md

 **Or** go into the parent directory ```personal-website-do``` and run ```node webServer.js``` (However the newly setup REST API for data acquisition won't work.)

-Also, please note that the dev server integrated within webpack does not work in this case.
+Also, please note that

+1. The dev server integrated within webpack does not work in this case.

+2. Currently the PROJECTS section is slow because I currently put all the styling as variables in JavaScript files.
+This will be improved once I finalized the design and set the styles in ```css``` files instead.